3-week intensive courses

 Can I pay for the course in euro in the school?

 Yes, it is possible to pay in euro.
-The price for a given course in złoty is converted into euro, according to a current exchange rate (of National Bank of Poland).
+The price list in euro is also presented on the webpage.
 Change is given in złotys.

 What does the course price include?
 Does it include free consultations and conversations?

 The price (980 PLN) includes: 60 lesson units (15 meetings), lesson materials and the certificate of attendance.
 Additionally, all students have the possibility to take part in free workshops and lectures concerning the Polish language and culture.
-We usually organise two additional activities during each course (e.g. pronunciation and slang workshops).
+We usually organise one additional activity during each course (e.g. pronunciation or slang workshops).

 Can I continue my course during another intensive course?
 If so, at what level?